-A school district's General Fund Budget is determined by taking the total adjusted weighted enrollment of the district, times the base state aid per pupil (BSAPP).
-For FY15, the BSAPP is scheduled to be \$3,852.
-The purpose of audits performed by the Kansas State Department of Education (KSDE) is to verify the total adjusted weighted enrollment reported by each of the 286 Unified School Districts (USD).
-Enrollment counts are taken on September 20th.
+For the 2015-16 school year, a school district's General Fund Budget is determined by a "Block Grant Concept".
+The total enrollment of the district is one factor in that concept, however, the block grant is based primarily on the 2014-15 data.
+The purpose of audits performed by the Kansas State Department of Education (KSDE) is to verify the total enrollment reported by each of the 286 Unified School Districts (USD).
+Student enrollment counts are collected on September 20th.
 If the 20th is not a school day, such as a weekend or an in-service day, the count day moves to the first school day following the 20th.

-Adjusted weighted enrollment, is calculated by taking the district's adjusted full time equivalency (FTE) enrollment and adding at-risk four year old pupils, vocational program weighting (CTE), bilingual program weighting (ESOL), at-risk program weighting, high density at-risk weighting, new facilities weighting, transportation weighting, virtual school weighting, special education weighting, low or high enrollment, and if applicable, ancillary school facilities weighting, cost of living weighting and/or declining enrollment weighting.
+For Information Only: Adjusted weighted enrollment, which was used in the 2014-15 year, was calculated by taking the district's adjusted full time equivalency (FTE) enrollment and adding at-risk four year old pupils, vocational program weighting (CTE), bilingual program weighting (ESOL), at-risk program weighting, high density at-risk weighting, new facilities weighting, transportation weighting, virtual school weighting, special education weighting, low or high enrollment, and if applicable, ancillary school facilities weighting, cost of living weighting and/or declining enrollment weighting.

 Districts report information on their students using the Kansas Individual Data on Students (KIDS) system and this data is collected at various dates throughout the school year.
 In order to be counted for enrollment funding by a district the students MUST be included in the KIDS ENRL data provided to KSDE.
-All principal's building reports (PBR) and Superintendent's Organization reports (SO66) will be populated from the data provided to the state on ENRL records though KIDS.
+All principal's building reports (PBR) and Superintendent's Organization reports (SO66) will be populated from the data provided to the state on ENRL records through KIDS.